nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 solc --optimize --optimize-runs 100000 --combined-json bin src/solidity/ERC20.sol | jq -r '.contracts["src/solidity/ERC20.sol:ERC20"]' > out/solidity/ERC20_opt.json
 ```

-**Vyper**.
+##### 3.3.4.2 Compiling Vyper

 The Vyper contract is compiled using the vyper compiler and different optimization modes are used: "none", "codesize" and "gas".
 Each of them is used to evaluate the impact on gas efficiency.

 The compiler can be installed using several methods, including pip, Docker or nix. https://docs.vyperlang.org/en/stable/installing-vyper.html